 Nestled within the Santiago Valley and surrounded by majestic snow-capped peaks, Santiago offers great opportunities to explore and experience Chile.

 Chile stretches some 6,000 kilometers north to south along South America‘s western coast.
 And Santiago, Chile’s national capital, holds over a third of the country’s 18 million people.

 Archaeologists think humans may have first set foot in what would become Santiago as far back as 12,000 years ago!

 The modern city was founded more recently by the Spanish in the 16th century, where it served as a jumping-off point for ships embarking across the Pacific to Asia.

 Much of the city’s impressive colonial architecture still stands for you to admire today.

 Like most large cities, Santiago has great food and some awesome things to see and do.

 If you’re spending a few days in Santiago and are looking for some great experiences, we’ve got you covered.

-I asked a bunch of travel bloggers about their favorite activities and places in Santiago, Chile.
+I asked a bunch of travel bloggers about their favorite places and things to do in Santiago, Chile.